 Children are a gift from God!
 We love kids and are committed to teaching them about Jesus.
 Child Dedications is your way of publicly declaring that commitment and partnering with the Body of Christ to help raise children in God’s House.
-Dedications will be done in the 6pm service Saturday or Sunday’s 11am service on Mother’s Day weekend (May 11 & 12) and Labor Day weekend (August 31 & September 1.)
+Dedications are held Mother’s Day and Labor Day weekends.

-CLICK THE BIG, GREEN BUTTON TO REGISTER YOUR CHILD!
+CLICK THE BIG, ORANGE BUTTON TO REGISTER YOUR CHILD!

 If you’re registering more than one child, you’ll repeat the process…but it only takes a minute!

 Baby and child dedication is a covenant agreement between you (the parents) and God to demonstrate God-life as you raise you child in the ways of the Lord.
 Dedicating your child to the Lord is the act of giving back to God the gift He has given you as parents.
 It is an act of worship, thanksgiving, dependence, trust, and commitment.
 The church family also covenants to come along side both you – the parents – and the child, offering prayer and support.

 When did people start dedicating their children to God?

 The practice of child dedication has been modeled throughout the Bible.
 The Israelites brought their 8-day-old children to the priest for blessing.
 Hannah (I Samuel 1:24-28) brought her long-awaited son Samuel to the priest Eli to dedicate him to the Lord.
 Mary and Joseph brought baby Jesus to the temple for his dedication.

 Is it the same as infant baptism or christening?